 Aletheia Church began in August 2014 in the Jennings' home with Bible study and relationship building with those living in Sedona.
 As the Bible study grew, Josh sensed the need to begin finding another location to begin worship services.
 Aletheia had her first worship service in October 2014 at the Sedona Teen Center located on Posse Ground Road.
 The church had two more preview services, one in November and one in December.
 On January 18, 2015 Aletheia Church launched weekly services meeting each Sunday at 9am at the Sedona Teen Center.
 Aletheia celebrated its first baptism in May of 2015 where two adults publicly professed their faith in Jesus Christ.
 In the summer of 2015, Aletheia was outgrowing the kids area of the Teen Center, so the church began praying about where the next location of Aletheia would be.
 The Lord opened the door for Aletheia to rent facilities from another local church, and on August 30, 2015, Aletheia moved locations and began worshiping at Crestview Community Church.
-There are two churches meeting in one location.
-This move has shown to be great for church growth, and gives much room for Aletheia Kids to continue to grow.
+In 2020, Aletheia Church adopted Crestview Community Church and the congregations began serving our Lord TOGETHER as Aletheia Church!
 The Lord is doing amazing things at Aletheia and we invite you to join us as we seek to give every man, woman, and child in Sedona repeated opportunities to Come to Christ, Grow in Christ, and Go for Christ.

 Sedona, Arizona is located on the border of Coconino and Yavapai counties in the upper Verde Valley of Northern Arizona.
 With an elevation of 4,500 ft it offers mild winters and hot summers.
 It is most known for its large red sandstone formations known as the Red Rocks of Sedona.
 It really is one of the most beautiful places on Earth.